-Chandrika is a News Editor at CNN Digital, a writer/producer for CNN Domestic shows, a planning producer at CNN International and an assignment editor at CNN International.
+Chandrika is a News Editor at CNN Digital, a writer/producer for CNN Domestic shows, a planning producer and assignment editor at CNN International.

-Chandrika has been part of CNN since 2000, when she joined CNN International full time as a senior writer and line producer.
-She was in the control room producing a two-hour show when the statue of Saddam Hussein fell in Baghdad in April 2003.
+She has been with CNN since 2000, when she joined CNN International full time as a line producer and senior writer.
+She was in the control room producing a two-hour show during the Iraq war when the statue of Saddam Hussein fell in Baghdad in April 2003.
 She briefly anchored ‘World Report’ at CNN International.
-Chandrika took a leave of absence in 2011 to go back to school, and is now back at CNN working in several departments.
+She took a one year leave of absence to head back to school in 2011, and is now back at CNN working across several departments.

-Prior to joining CNN, Chandrika worked for the Dallas Times Herald as a business reporter and columnist -- the first South Asian columnist at a major US newspaper.
-She broke several stories at the paper, including one about 'Barney, the Dinosaur' before he appeared on television and became a household name.
-She was a news writer and field producer for KDFW and WFAA in Dallas, and a general assignment reporter for the Raleigh News & Observer.
-She worked as an anchor in New Delhi, India, for TVi -- one of India's first satellite news networks.
+Prior to joining CNN, Chandrika worked for the Dallas Times Herald as a business reporter and columnist.
+She’s one of the first South Asian columnists at a major US newspaper.
+Chandrika has been a news writer and field producer for KDFW and WFAA in Dallas, and has worked as a general assignment reporter for the Raleigh News & Observer.
+She has had some international exposure – she was a prime time anchor and executive producer for three years at TVi in New Delhi, India’s first satellite news network.

-Chandrika has a Master’s in Public Administration from the Kennedy School of Government at Harvard University; a Master’s in Journalism from the University of North Carolina at Chapel Hill, and a Bachelor’s in Business Administration from the University of Ottawa, Canada.
+Chandrika has a Master’s in Public Administration from Harvard University’s Kennedy School of Government; a Master’s in Journalism from the University of North Carolina at Chapel Hill, and a Bachelor’s in Business from the University of Ottawa, Canada.

-Chandrika loves travel and music and often performs Bollywood songs at cultural events in and around Atlanta.
+She loves travel & music, and often sings Bollywood songs at events in Atlanta.